chaitu2512/material_cards/README.md

 ```
 Note : To change the Type of the Card, change cardType.
 Default is set as 'Normal' i.e., Filled Card.
 ![Sub_Head](screenshots/subHead.png)
+##Filled Card

-4. Code for Complete Filled Card.
+Code for Complete Filled Card.
 Set/Change the card default Parameters based on the requirement.
 ```c
 private model: CardModel =new CardModel('Title' , 'subTitle') aboutToAppear(){